jackapbutler/Pub-Sub-Image-Classification/README.md

 - Create a topic by running `bin/kafka-topics.sh --create --topic fashion-images --bootstrap-server localhost:9092 --replication-factor 1 --partitions 4`.

-> Note: List all created topics by running `bin/kafka-topics.sh --list --bootstrap-server localhost:9092`.
+> List all created topics with `bin/kafka-topics.sh --list --bootstrap-server localhost:9092`.

-> Note: Describe a certain topic by running `bin/kafka-topics.sh --describe --topic fasion-images --bootstrap-server localhost:9092`.
+> Describe a certain topic with `bin/kafka-topics.sh --describe --topic fasion-images --bootstrap-server localhost:9092`.

-> Note: Delete a topic by running `bin/kafka-topics.sh --delete --topic fashion-images --bootstrap-server localhost:9092`
+> Delete a topic with `bin/kafka-topics.sh --delete --topic fashion-images --bootstrap-server localhost:9092`

 6. To setup Kafka you will need a [Producer](producer.py) and [Consumer](consumer.py).